 Editor: Warren Lett (1992), Melbourne: Ausdance Victoria

-Other useful resources by Australian authors available from their publishers
+Other useful resources by Australasian authors available from their publishers

 Psychotherapy and Counselling: Reflections on Practice